 - Books are a great way to introduce new words, phrases, and ideas.
 Follow Baby‘s lead as you explore a book, but also ask questions (Who is this?
 What is the bunny doing?
 What do you think will happen next?), point to pictures, and talk about what you see.
 It helps to model correct grammar usage, new words, and storytelling.

 - Ask your little one to tell you a story about the pictures in a book, an animal or object you walk by or about family photos up on the wall.
-He will usually share a simple sentence that you can respond to by modeling correct grammar, if it contains any mistakes.
+They will usually share a simple sentence that you can respond to by modeling correct grammar, if it contains any mistakes.

-- Since understanding pronouns becomes important around this age, you can try to engage your little one in activities that will call for him to use “I,” perhaps by having him ask for objects.
+- Since understanding pronouns becomes important around this age, you can try to engage your little one in activities that will call for them to use “I,” perhaps by having them ask for objects.
 You can also use pronouns in everyday activities when reading stories for example, “What’s daddy doing?
 He is cooking your dinner right now,” and, “Madeline is brave.
 She is going to the doctor.”

 - Play pretend and talk about it.
 Ask your little one to tell you what is happening, what just happened and what might happen next.
-If you can help Baby consider something beyond the “here and now” in his play, he will learn more complex grammar and new verb tenses.
+If you can help Baby consider something beyond the “here and now” in their play, they will learn more complex grammar and new verb tenses.
 “What is the dolly doing?”
 “Dolly sleep.”
 “Oh, you’re right, the dolly is sleeping.”
 “What did your doggy just do?
 “Doggy bark.”
 “Yes, the doggy barked.”
 “What will the bunny do next?”
 “Bunny eat lunch.”
 “Okay, the bunny will eat lunch.”